citp/privacy-policy-historical/3/38/38d/38degrees.org.uk.md

-> *The following text is extracted and transformed from the 38degrees.org.uk privacy policy that was archived on 2017-02-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170203173650id_/http%3A//home.38degrees.org.uk/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 38degrees.org.uk privacy policy that was archived on 2017-12-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171205182926id_/http%3A//home.38degrees.org.uk/privacy-policy) for the most accurate reproduction.*

 # Privacy policy - 38 Degrees

-38 Degrees is committed to safeguarding the privacy of our website visitors.
+38 Degrees is committed to safeguarding the privacy of our website visitors, and anyone else about whom we process personal information.
 We believe you have the right to privacy on the web.
 This policy sets out how we will treat your personal information.

 ### **1\.
 What information do we collect?**